spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/byoos/image-builder.md

     cd image-builder/images/capi
     ```

-3. Open up the image builder [documentation site](https://image-builder.sigs.k8s.io/introduction.html) in your web browser and review the steps for the infrastructure provider you want to build an image for.
+3. Open up the image builder [documentation site](https://image-builder.sigs.k8s.io/introduction.html) in your web browser, and review the steps to build an image for your specific infrastructure provider.